ryanrhymes/panns/README.md

 p.load_hdf5(fname, dataset='panns')  # load a HDF5 file with specified dataset
 ```

-The following code loads the previously generated index file, then perform a simple query.
+The saved index can be loaded and shared among different processes for future use.
+Therefore, the query performance can be further improved by parallelism.
+The following code loads the previously generated index file, then performs a simple query.
 The query returns 10 approximate nearest neighbors.

 ```python